mozilla/nunjucks/MAINTENANCE.md

 8. Make sure docs are up-to-date.
 You need to copy all the `nunjucks*.js` files in `browser/` to the docs.
 This is where the "download" link points to in the docs.
+You also need to copy the tests into the docs, for the online browser tests.
 Push (force push if necessary) the build out _site folder onto the `gh-pages` branch of the `nunjucks` repo to get it live.
 One way to do that is the following commands.
 These commands presume that you have another nunjucks git clone inside the (git-ignored) `docs/_site` directory, checked out to the `gh-pages` branch (and tracking `origin/gh-pages`).
 (To set that up the first time, `cd docs/_site`, `rm -rf *`, `git clone git@github.com:mozilla/nunjucks.git .`, and `git checkout gh-pages`).

    ```
    cp browser/* docs/files
+   rsync -a tests/ docs/files/tests/
    cd docs && make prod
    cd _site && git add -A && git commit && git push
    ```